 Outdoor access, pasture and grazing

-#Outdoor access requirements
+#Outdoor access and pasture

-The USDA National Organic Program standards require farmers to establish and maintain livestock living conditions that accommodate the health and natural behavior of animals suitable to the species, stage of life, climate, and the environment.
+The organic standards require farmers to establish and maintain livestock living conditions that accommodate the health and natural behavior of animals suitable to the species, stage of life, climate, and the environment.

-Recordkeeping is required for daily activities as well as deviations (e.g., confinement due to inclement weather) from standard practices.
+Recordkeeping is required for normal management activities as well as any deviation from standard practices.
 Some livestock operations maintain a standard operating procedure manual, noting changes or differences from your protocols.
 Inspectors and certifiers will review the documentation to confirm that you are meeting your outdoor access plan and all requirements.

 #Requirements for ruminant grazing

 Livestock farmers are required to demonstrate a functioning pasture management plan for all certified organic ruminant livestock.

 How much of the year do my livestock need to graze?

 During your region’s grazing season, ruminant livestock must obtain no less than 30 percent of their dry matter intake from grazing over a minimum of 120 days on pasture.

 How much of the year do my livestock need outdoor access?